itzrossyo/Birmingham-egg-milestone-project/README.md

 - contact information about delvirys.
 - what products they have for sale.

-### User Stories

 #### Client Goals

-- To be able to view the site on a range of device sizes.
+- As a client, I want to be able to view the website on a range of device sizes to ensure accessibility for all users.

-- To make it easy for potential members of the public to find out what products they have for sale.
+- As a client, I want potential customers to easily find information about the products Birmingham Egg has for sale.

-- how to find where they are bassed
-- To allow people to be able to contact Birmginham egg to ask further questions.
+- As a client, I want to provide contact information for deliveries and make it easy for users to reach out with further questions.

 #### First Time Visitor Goals

-- I want to find out what birmingham egg sale and how I can vist.
+- As a first-time visitor, I want to find out what products Birmingham Egg sells and how I can visit their location.

-- I want to be able to navigate the site easily to find information.
+- As a first-time visitor, I want to be able to navigate the website easily to find the information I need.

-- I want to be able to find their team members profile.
+- As a first-time visitor, I want to learn about the team members of Birmingham Egg and their profiles.

 #### Returning Visitor Goals

-- I want to find up to date information on what products i can buy .
+- As a returning visitor, I want to find up-to-date information on the products available for purchase.

-- I want to be able to easily contact birmingham egg with questions I might have.
+- As a returning visitor, I want to easily contact Birmingham Egg with any questions I might have.

 #### Frequent Visitor Goals

-- I want to be able to recommend brimingham egg.
+- As a frequent visitor, I want to be able to recommend Birmingham Egg to others based on my positive experiences.

----

 ## Design